Regina (1987 film)

 Regina (trad.
 "Queen") is a 1987 Italian drama film co-written and directed by Salvatore Piscicelli.

 Plot

 Regina is a beautiful actress of forty in an existential crisis.
-During a party in the house of his agent Lalla he meets Lorenzo, a young man with whom he establishes a troubled relationship.
+During a party in the house of her agent Lalla she meets Lorenzo, a young man with whom she establishes a troubled relationship.
 Their relationship gradually consolidates, but in a sadomasochistic way: the violence and mutual humiliation between the two are continuous.
-Upon returning to the city after a vacation spent on an island, Regina no longer intends to see Lorenzo and closes herself in the house.
+Upon returning to the city after a vacation spent on an island, Regina no longer intends to see Lorenzo and shuts herself in the house.
 But Lalla makes them meet again.
-In their dramatic encounter, Regina offends Lorenzo and injures her arm with a knife, telling him she would report him.
+In their dramatic encounter, Regina offends Lorenzo and injures her arm with a knife, telling him she will report him.
 Lorenzo takes the knife in his hand and hits Regina.